shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 I accepted the first one.
 Within the first 90 days, it became obvious it was not the right bet to take.
 It was an AI startup where the following were true:

-founders had fundamental disagreements about what AI could/couldn’t do founders weren’t communicating often enough, and weren’t willing to change one person abruptly tried to undermine me and push me out in passive aggressive ways, accusing me (in front of others) of things I didn’t do, pressuring me to pass along my assignments to another designer, and spreading a culture of mistrust by putting other people on the spot in public
+1. founders had fundamental disagreements about what AI could/couldn’t do
+2. founders weren’t communicating often enough, and weren’t willing to change
+3. one person abruptly tried to undermine me and push me out in passive aggressive ways, accusing me (in front of others) of things I didn’t do, pressuring me to pass along my assignments to another designer, and spreading a culture of mistrust by putting other people on the spot in public

-I was sad, because I liked the founders as people and was initially excited about the potential of the product vision.
+It was sad, because I liked the founders as people and was initially excited about the potential of the product vision.
 After observing the first two things, I was going to keep the job but start looking for a new one.
 After the third thing happened, I quit, even with no other job lined up.

 Another company gave me a soft job offer and then rescinded it, because their HR department had become inflexible about their hybrid work policy.
 The role was supposed to be hybrid in Seattle, and I’m moving to SLC, UT.
 Initially they said this was fine because none of the team is in Seattle anyway, and then HR became more strict than they had been in the past, and wouldn’t make an exception.
 I felt sad about losing this opportunity.
 I appreciated that the hiring manager set up a lot of meetings to advocate for me, and I hope we cross paths again.